ajschumacher/mergic/README.rst

     100 - fuzz.ratio("Levensthein", "Leviathan")
     # 50

 There are a ton of distances, even just within the two packages mentioned!

 You can also make your own!
-(This is encouraged!)